*** 20th Anniversary: 2003 to 2023 ***

 Search for more about radar.

-1) Transmitter - Sends out short pulses of microwave radiation like a radio communication device.
-Why pulses?
-These shock waves do the trick, consume less power and allow the same set of weather radar equipment to receive the reflected signal when it comes back.
+1) Transmitter - Like a radio communication device, it sends out short pulses of microwave radiation.
+What's with the pulses?
+They work, consume less power, and allow the same weather radar equipment time to pick up the reflected signal.

 NOAA Radar Weather

-2) Antenna - The dish shaped part If focuses the pulse, arriving from the transmitter via a special conduit called a wave guide, and directs it outward.
-Then it catches the incoming signal and sends it to the...
+2) Antenna - It focuses the pulse, arriving from the transmitter via a waveguide, and directs it outward.
+It then sends the incoming signal to...

-3) Receiver - The processor which handles the incoming goods and makes this type of image possible.
-It has to clean the signal up first and therefore a lot of electronics such as variable optical attenuators and amplifiers are required here.
+3) Receiver - This type of image is made possible by the processor that handles incoming goods.
+It has to clean up the signal first, so it needs a lot of electronics like variable optical attenuators and amplifiers.

-You need a good antenna, receiver and amplifier plus lots of muscle; the received signal is around a million million million times weaker than the outgoing power.
-To work with these huge declines, a logarithmic scale represents the values in the form of decibels.
+It takes a good antenna, receiver, and amplifier, plus lots of muscle; the received signal is a million million million times weaker than the outgoing signal.
+Decibels are used to represent these huge declines on a logarithmic scale.

-4) Processor and Display - The screen or sheet of paper you can look at.
+4) Processor and Display - You can look at the screen or paper.
 It usually shows a CAPPI output.
-CAPPI presents a partial image from several radar scans attached together into a single image.
-The portions are all at approximately the same altitude and the result is a nearly horizontal plane in the final image.
-CAPPI, thus stands for Constant Altitude Plan Position Indicator.
+A CAPPI is a composite image made from several radar scans.
+There's a nearly horizontal plane in the final image since all the portions are at about the same altitude.
+Thus, CAPPI stands for Constant Altitude Plan Position Indicator.

 Radar Information